Littled58/AI-Powered-Expense-Tracker/README.md

 # TrackWise: Your AI-Powered Spending Tracker

-TrackWise is a Next.js web application designed to help users manage their personal finances with the power of AI.
+TrackWise is a Typescript web application designed to help users manage their personal finances with the power of AI.

 ## Aim of the Project